tobiasgiese/cluster-api-migration/README.md

 ```

 > Note: currently only the `docker` (CAPD) provider is supported.
 In future more providers may be added.

-After a successful run the generated manifests are stored in `providers/<chosen provider>/output/`

 ### Script Stages